Numbers 13 – Spies Are Sent into Canaan

 Then Moses sent them to spy out the land of Canaan, and said to them, “Go up this way into the South, and go up to the mountains, and see what the land is like: whether the people who dwell in it are strong or weak, few or many; whether the land they dwell in is good or bad; whether the cities they inhabit are like camps or strongholds; whether the land is rich or poor; and whether there are forests there or not.
 Be of good courage.
 And bring some of the fruit of the land.”
 Now the time was the season of the first ripe grapes.

 i.
-This was an entirely reasonable pursuit for Moses, and representative of the curiosity of the whole nation.
-After all, they had never seen this land, nor had any Israelite for some 400 years.
+Nevertheless, this was an entirely reasonable thing for Moses to do, and it reflected the curiosity of all of Israel.
+After all, they had never seen this land, nor had almost any Israelite for some 400 years.

 B. The report of the spies.